Life Insurance for Chantix users.

 This is because if you are completely honest from the beginning, your life insurance agent will have a better chance of guiding you to the “right” life insurance company for you.
 Unfortunately, what happens many times is that because “tobacco rates” are much higher than “non-tobacco” people will often “shy away” from all the facts and instead “fib” a little bit.

 That when then occurs and the insurance companies discover “irregularities” with what a client is stating and their medical exam results or results from previous life insurance applications (yes, insurance companies do communicate with one another.
 See IMB report) it often eliminates many options we would normally have available to us had the client been completely honest from the beginning.

 Here at IBUSA, we work very hard to maintain relationships with dozens of different life insurance companies so that when it comes time to helping our clients find the “best life insurance policy” that they can qualify for, we don’t have to rely on just one or two different options.
-Instead, we can look at dozens of different options and then let you decide which one you feel is going to be the “BEST” for you!
+Instead, we can look at dozens of different options and then decide which one you feel will be the “BEST” for you!

 Now, will we be able to help out everyone who has been prescribed Chantix?

 No, probably not.
 But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well.